pbielefeldt/QtTest_sortQMultimap/README.md

 and so forth as a result.
 That is what I understand should happen if the QMultiMap, like other associative containers in Qt, maintains the elements in a sorted order.
-However, I see that the result is just reversed
+However, I see that the result is just reversed when iterating it and printing:
 ```sh
 "e Value7"
 "c Value1"